mmlacak/crochess/docs/source/libcc/memory.rst

 via input / output parameter :c:`route_pin__io_a_F`.

-When it runs out of routes in a given path tree, it frees allocated route, and sets its pointer back to :c:`NULL`, so it's ready to start over again.
+When it runs out of routes in a given path tree, it frees allocated route, and sets its pointer back to :c:data:`NULL`, so it's ready to start over again.

 .. _lbl-libcc-memory-management-parameters-free: